 Have you ever prepared hard boiled eggs in the oven?

 I had seen the tutorials floating around Pinterest, but I gave this method a spin while meal prepping for our busy week.

 These are the perfect hard boiled eggs for an afternoon snack or for a quick lunch with chopped veggies and I can’t wait to show you how easy this method is.

 Although I rely usually on my Instant Pot, you are limited to just a dozen at a time.

-It seems kind of crazy to bake your eggs, but this is a great way to make a lot of eggs for your week.
-This week I made two dozen since we went through a single dozen so quickly in our house.
-Although egg prices are high right now, this is still a really affordable snack and a great source of protein.
+It does seem kind of crazy to bake your eggs, but this is a great way to make a lot of eggs for your week or for your Easter egg decorating.

 Here is the thing, results seem to vary on success with baking your hard boiled eggs in the oven and it’s a good idea to give these a test run in your oven with just a couple of eggs rather than wasting an entire dozen.